Depending on the sport they play, athletes may not have the same probability of giving birth to a girl or a boy

 Nearly 3,000 births analyzed

-Based on this statistical analysis, we can conclude that the sport itself is indeed the most significant factor, with athletes in endurance or precision sports having significantly more daughters and fewer sons than those in the other two categories (mixed and power sports).
-Furthermore, within the subgroup of athletes who practice endurance or precision sports, the athlete’s own gender is a predictor of their offspring’s gender: female athletes in this subgroup have 0.7 boys for every girl, compared to 0.91 among men.
+Based on this statistical analysis, we can conclude that the sport itself is indeed the most significant factor, with athletes who participate in endurance or precision sports having significantly more daughters and fewer sons than those in the other two categories (mixed and power sports).
+Furthermore, within the subgroup of athletes who practice endurance or precision sports, the athlete’s own gender is a predictor of their offspring’s gender: female athletes in this subgroup have 0.7 boys for every girl, compared to 0.91 among male athletes.

 What are the assumptions?

-One possible cause could be linked to the parents’ hormonal profile at the time of conception.
+One possible cause could be related to the parents’ hormonal profile at the time of conception.
 Indeed, high levels of testosterone or estrogen are thought to favor the birth of boys, whereas high levels of progesterone or cortisol do the opposite.
 The testosterone-to-cortisol ratio has been proposed in sports as a marker of overtraining.

 Another physiological cause could be the energy expenditure associated with physical activity.
 In fact, embryonic development requires more energy for male fetuses than for female fetuses.

-The number of hours spent training, as well as the intensity of the workouts, may alter the body’s hormonal status and/or energy levels prior to conception, which could influence the sex of athletes’ offspring.
+The number of hours spent training, as well as the intensity of the workouts, may alter the body’s hormonal status and/or energy state prior to conception, which could influence the sex of athletes’ offspring.

 François Favier, Professor Sports Science, University of Montpellier; Florian Britto, Researcher, Paris Cité University and Grégoire Millet, Professor of Environmental Physiology and Exercise Physiology, University of Lausanne